asjadnaqvi/stata-schemepack/README.md

 # Stata schemes

-In this folder are various new Stata schemes.
-The schemes have been programmed in three flavors: **white**, **black**, and **gg (grey)**.
+In this repository are various new Stata schemes.
+Most of the schemes have been programmed in three flavors: **white**, **black**, and **gg (grey)**.
 As the names suggest, these are the background colors, where the last one is inspired by the [ggplot2](https://ggplot2.tidyverse.org/) scheme in R.

-These schemes are procedurally generated where the colors and other information is introduced in the schemes via scripts.
+These schemes are procedurally generated where the colors and other information is introduced in the schemes using scripts.
 The core white scheme is based on the [Cleanplots theme](https://www.trentonmize.com/software/cleanplots) (Mize 2018) that itself is derived from the [plainplots theme](https://www.stata.com/meeting/switzerland16/slides/bischof-switzerland16.pdf) (Bischof 2017).
-Most of the elements have been overwritten but the simple structure of the dotted grid lines and the axis colors is maintained.
-I really like these features!
 The colors have been passed on to the scheme using Ben Jann's [colorpalette](http://repec.sowi.unibe.ch/stata/palettes/index.html) package (Jann 2018).

 Since the schemes are scripted, this folder will be filled up with various schemes over time.
 It is also likely some schemes go through minor adjustments since not all possible graph combinations have been tested.
 Names and installation paths might change.
 Please check here for the updates.

 * The dofile contains the script to test the code.
 * The graph folder contains the high resolution sample figures.

-Link to the Medium article that describes these schemes: [Stata graph schemes by The Stata Guide](https://medium.com/the-stata-guide/stata-schemes-5ef99d099585)
+Link to the Medium article that describes these schemes: [Stata graph schemes by The Stata Guide](https://medium.com/the-stata-guide/stata-schemes-5ef99d099585).
+Here you can learn how to program your own schemes as well!

 ## How to use the schemes: